milena-sosic/SRPOL/README.md

 ```

 ### Negations
+SRPOL considers negations for the upcoming phrase which could include adverb and negation modifiers in addition to the first upcoming standard sentiment-laden word.
+It identifies negation signals such as the Serbian words 'ne' or 'ni' (eng. 'not') which reverse the score:

 ```math
 \textit{"Film\ \textbf{nije}\ ($\rightarrow$ NEG)\ \textbf{zanimljiv}" (p=+0.53) $\xrightarrow[\times (-1)]{+0.53 }$ -0.53}
 ```

 ### Exclamation Marks
+exclamation mark increase the perceived sentiment by an average of 6\% for one, and of 18\% for the sequence of more than two exclamation marks.
 ```math
 \textit{"Odličan film\textbf{!}"($\leftarrow\times$ 1.06)} \xrightarrow[\times 1.06]{p=+0.57}+0.60
 ```

 ### Elongated Words
+Words that contains a repeating character or group of characters more than two times, emphasizing that word has been identified as sentiment trigger
 ```math
 \textit{"Tako\ \textbf{dooooosadan} (p=-0.24)..." $\xrightarrow[1.27]{\times 1.05^{chr(o)} }$ "Tako\ \textbf{dosadan}..."(p=-0.30)}
 ```